Divisions of Bangladesh

 Primary subdivisions:

-Bangladesh is divided into seven bibhag (divisions).
+Bangladesh is divided into eight bibhag (divisions).

 • HASC: Hierarchical administrative subdivision codes.